 And another story is this: During the design of Soyuz-1, the thickness of the heat shield was increased, and so the weight of the spacecraft went up.
 Engineers increased the size of the main parachute accordingly.
 But the compartment that it was to be stored in remained the same size.
 The fit was so tight that when the parachute was being installed, technicians had to hammer it into place with wooden mallets.

 Vladimir Mikhailovich Komarov was born at Moscow, Russian Socialist Federated Soviet Republic (RSFSR), 16 March 1927.
 His father was killed early in The Great Patriotic War (World War II).
-At the age of 15 years, he entered the 1st Moscow Special Air Force School and graduated in 1945.
+At the age of 15 years, Vladimir Mikhailovich entered the 1st Moscow Special Air Force School and graduated in 1945.
 He then went to Sasovskoye for initial pilot training, and then to the Borisoglebsk Air Force Pilot School.
 In 1946 he was transferred to the A.K.
 Serov Bataisk Military Aviation School.
 He received his pilot’s wings and was commissioned as a lieutenant in the Soviet Air Force, 10 December 1949.

 Lieutenant Komarov served as a fighter pilot of the 383rd Fighter Aviation Regiment at Grozny.
 The regiment was transitioning from the Mikoyan-Guervich MiG-9 turbojet-powered fighter to the new swept-wing MiG-15.
 While there, he met his future wife, Valentina Yakovlevna Kiselyova, a recent graduate of the Grozny Teachers’ Training Institute.
 They were married in 1950.
 They had two children, Yevgeny and Irina.